-4.11 FINAL CALIBRATION
+4.14 FINAL CALIBRATION

-Even though the ISC transducer is factory calibrated, calibration is still usually required to accommodate application variables (written by the customer) such as wrap angle and transducer orientation.
+Even though the ISC transducer is factory calibrated, calibration is still usually required to accommodate application variables such as wrap angle and transducer orientation.
 The customer then accesses these software parameters using an HMI, keypad, or other device.
 The transducer is still calibrated using weights as is done currently.

-Final calibration is always generally required to take in to account particular application circumstances of roll weight, wrap angle and loadcell orientation.
+Final calibration is always generally required to take in to account particular application circumstances of roll weight, wrap angle and load cell orientation.
 The final zero and span calibration is most easily accomplished by numerical scaling within the digital processor of the tension controller.
-Because each ISC equipped tension transducer has been factory adjusted for uniform transfer function, loadcell inter-changeability when calibrated this way is readily promoted.
+Because each ISC equipped tension transducer has been factory adjusted for uniform transfer function, load cell interchangeability when calibrated this way is readily promoted.

-Field calibration still consists of applying known force conditions in the web, but instead of adjusting a potentiometer, the observed loadcell offset is determined at the controller and then numerically subtracted from the reported loadcell signal.
+Field calibration still consists of applying known forces in the web, but instead of adjusting a potentiometer, the observed load cell offset is determined at the controller and then numerically subtracted from the reported load cell signal.